Updated May 9, 2022

 To minimize your risk of transmitting or contracting COVID-19:

-- Practice Social Distancing at all times.
+- Practice Social Distancing indoors when vaccination status is unknown for other individuals.
 Social Distancing is keeping at least 6 feet between you and others at all times possible.

 - Do not cough or sneeze into hands.
-Use a tissue, then discard into a trash receptacle – never put on a table or other area – immediately, and wash hands.
+Use a tissue, then discard into a trash receptacle – never put on a table or other area – immediately, and wash hands or use hand sanitizer.

 - Do not touch your face.
 If you have an itch, use a tissue then discard after use.